marahim34/fantasy-car-clinet-site/README.md

         ii. login with Google
         iii. login with GitHub;

-    d) Authorization: Node JWT (jsonwebtoken) has been used for authorization purpose.
+    d) Authorization: Node JWT (jsonwebtokenhas been used for authorization purpose.

     e) Deployment of Server: In order to fulfill the requirements of this project, mongoDB database used, and the project was deployed in vercel.